postlight/parser/.github/ISSUE_TEMPLATE.md

 <!--
 Thanks for reporting an issue!

-This issue tracker is for bugs and issues found within Mercury-Parser.
+This issue tracker is for bugs and issues found within Mercury Parser.

 Please fill in as much of the template below as you're able.